 Cleaning Guitar with Household Items

 What if I ask how do you clean a guitar?
 Do you buy some special tools for cleaning it?
 So, let me tell you that this can be done with household items too.
 Look for an old toothbrush in your bathroom.
 All the conditioner and use this old toothbrush to buff the frets and fretboard.
-Use the paper towel to wipe down the remaining conditioner and enjoy bright, deep-colored, and restored fingerboard.
+Use the paper towel to wipe down the remaining conditioner and enjoy a bright, deep-colored, and restored fingerboard.

 Cleaning Acoustic Guitar with Vinegar